Endometriosis: A Disease of Adolescence:

-Given that so many misdiagnoses stem from confusion over what constitutes normal pain, Dr. Camran Nezhat believes it’s time to challenge the notion that there is such thing as “normal pain” or “normal period pain.”
-Instead, Dr. Camran Nezhat believes that all pain should be evaluated, especially in adolescent patients who may downplay their symptoms in an effort to fit in or avoid being labeled.
+Given that so many misdiagnoses stem from confusion over what constitutes normal vs. not normal pain, Dr. Nezhat believes it’s time to challenge the notion that there is such thing as “normal pain” or “normal period pain.”
+Instead, Dr. Nezhat is trying to change society’s idea that pain with menstruation is normal and advises that all pain should be evaluated as soon as symptoms develop, especially in adolescent patients who may downplay their symptoms in an effort to fit in or avoid being labeled.

 The fact that endometriosis rarely shows up on diagnostic tests, such as MRIs, ultrasounds, colonoscopies, barium tests of the bowel, or blood tests, is another major contributing factor in the high rates of misdiagnosis experienced by endometriosis patients.
 Without a non-invasive diagnostic test, this means that patients must undergo a laparoscopic surgical evaluation in order to definitively diagnose endometriosis.

-Those who experience menstruation at an especially early, pre-teen age – say at age 9-12 – may also experience difficulties in getting diagnosed and receiving the proper care. (http://www.theatlantic.com/health/archive/2016/06/the-long-term-risks-of-early-puberty/488834/) Other health risks have been associated with early onset menstruation, so our team considers it important to be aware of these epidemiological findings to help provide the most comprehensive care possible.
+Other health risks have been associated with early onset menstruation, so our team considers it important to be aware of these epidemiological findings to help provide the most comprehensive and timely care possible.

-As you can see, there are definitely obstacles that often make diagnosing endometriosis difficult for non-specialists.
-However, it’s important to get a diagnosis as early as possible, since endometriosis is a progressive disease.
+As you can see, there are definitely obstacles that often make diagnosing endometriosis in young girls very difficult for non-specialists.
+However, it’s important to get a diagnosis as early as possible, since endometriosis can be a progressive disease.

 Although endometriosis is one of the most common culprits, there are other causes of chronic pelvic pain in adolescent girls.
 However, endometriosis should definitely always be considered as part of any differential diagnosis and should be ruled out before considering other, less common diseases.

-Diagnosing Endometriosis: What to Expect During Your First Visit
+What to Expect During Your First Visit

 Painful Pelvic Exams?

-Although there is still no cure for endometriosis, there are treatment options that can help restore health and reduce symptoms considerably.
-Unlike a one-time bout with the flue, endometriosis is usually a chronic condition and so it may be that more than one treatment and long-term follow-up may be necessary.
+Although there is still no cure for endometriosis, there are treatment options that may help reduce symptoms considerably.
+Unlike a one-time bout with the flu, endometriosis often is a chronic condition and so it may be that more than one treatment and long-term follow-up may be necessary.

 Treatment Option A: Oral Contraceptives (Birth Control Pills)